eclipse-platform/eclipse.platform.releng.aggregator/production/downloadsites/readme.txt

 to get a copy, manually compare with that's here, to see if things have changed but not be put into the repository.

-Something similar to following is a good way to get all the interesting files, while avoiding the large download drops index.html and eclipse3x.html are the files created when new drops are uploaded, via "updateIndexes.sh" in sdk directory, so are excluded, since would often be "out of date" and should not be replaced on downloads (via rsync) but instead recreated.
+Something similar to following is a good way to get all the interesting files, while avoiding the large download drops. index.html and eclipse3x.html are the files created when new drops are uploaded, via "updateIndexes.sh" in sdk directory, so are excluded, since would often be "out of date" and should not be replaced on downloads (via rsync) but instead recreated.

 rsync -aP --delete-excluded \
   --exclude '/TIME' --exclude '**/ztime/' --exclude '**/pde/' --exclude '**/equinox/' --exclude '**/eclipse.org-common/' \